hisham-maged10/Building-Linux-From-Scratch/README.md

 # [Preface]
 ---
-Let's first start with the basics and motivation behind building linux from scratch We all hear about what's called a Linux Distribution (destro) but what is it really? well, to understand that we have to know what Linux actually is,
+Let's first start with the basics and motivation behind building linux from scratch We all hear about what's called a Linux Distribution (distro) but what is it really? well, to understand that we have to know what Linux actually is,

 > ___Linux___